jameshume/jehtech/src/html/arm.md

 #### Cortex M0
 [[See ARM doc]](https://developer.arm.com/documentation/ddi0419/c/System-Level-Architecture/System-Level-Programmers--Model/ARMv6-M-exception-model/Exception-entry-behavior?lang=en):

-1. If the program being interrupted is *not* an interrupt and the PSP is being used:
+1. Select which stack to save the interrupted program's context to.
+The PSP is only used when interrupting a thread-mode program (not-interrupt routine) and that program is already using the PSP.<br>If the program being interrupted is *not* an interrupt and the PSP is being used:

     1.1.
 Use the PSP
     1.2.
 Else use the MSP

-   In other words, the PSP is only used when interrupting a thread-mode program (not-interrupt routine) and that program is already using the PSP.

 2. Push onto selected stack, in the following order: